 - Withdrawal Methods – Visa, MasterCard and Bank EFT

 TexBet offers decent customer support that you can contact via phone, live chat or email.
-Probably the easiest way to get the things done is by sending them a message on live chat.
+Probably the easiest way to get things done is by sending them a message on live chat.
 The button is always available in the lower right corner on both desktop and mobile.

 The only problem is the response time.
 It says on the site that they respond within 2 hours, which is incredibly long.
 However, from my experience, you’ll get a reply in about 30 minutes.
 It’s bearable, but still miles behind the industry standard.
 I hope that TexBet will improve their customer support very soon, as most punters won’t find this acceptable in the long run.